kasenetz/hbcd-docs/docs/measures/socenv_determinants/index.md

 </table>

 ## Implementation & Data Collection

-With the exception of PROMIS, all surveys are child-unspecific.
+With the exception of PROMIS, all surveys, filled out by the parent, are child-unspecific.
 Surveys were translated to Spanish for HBCD by [BURG Translations](https://burgtranslations.com/our-services/).
 Additional information is as follows:

 <table style="width: 100%; border-collapse: collapse; table-layout: fixed;">
   <thead>